Sabina Classen

 Sabina Classen (née Hirtz; born 27 December 1963) is a German thrash metal singer, best known as lead vocalist of Holy Moses and Temple of the Absurd.

-Biography
+Career

-In 1981, Classen joined Holy Moses, where her then-husband Andy Classen was playing guitar, and in 1988 presented the heavy metal television program Mosh.
+In 1981, Classen joined Holy Moses, where her then-husband Andy Classen was playing guitar.
+In 1988, she presented the heavy metal television program Mosh.
 After the break-up of Holy Moses in 1994, she formed the band Temple of the Absurd.
 The band released two albums and was disbanded in 2000.
-The same year, Holy Moses was reformed and is still functional.
+The same year, Holy Moses was reformed and remained functional until 2023.